 After painting, you can apply a glossing agent or varnish to protect the surface of your work.
 This will help keep moisture and humidity from damaging your painting.

 - Stretch the Canvas Loosely

-When stretching your canvas, do so loosely instead of tightly.
+When stretching your canvas boards, do so loosely instead of tightly.
 This will minimize any warping over time and keep your work looking its best.

 - Use Quality Paints